Hemashankar19/Hemashankar19/README.md

 **QuantumLang Compiler**

-A compiler written in C for a custom language, emitting native x86-64 assembly through a 7-stage pipeline — no external libraries.
-Includes a register allocator that reuses registers across forward references, plus optimization passes for instruction fusion and simulated-annealing scheduling, benchmarked against a greedy baseline.
+A compiler written in C for a custom language, emitting native x86-64 assembly through a 7-stage pipeline no external libraries.
+Includes a register allocator that reuses registers across forward references, plus optimization passes for instruction fusion and simulated annealing scheduling, benchmarked against a greedy baseline.

 `C` `Compilers` `x86-64`